caddis/categoree/README.md

-# Categoree 1.1.0 for ExpressionEngine
+# Categoree 2.0.0 for ExpressionEngine

-A lightweight plugin to retrieve category data in a sane manner.
+Retrieve category data in a sane manner.

+## Purpose

+Let's face it, the native ExpressionEngine channel categories tag kind of sucks.
+It's nearly impossible to control the markup of the nested tag (no, actually, it **is** impossible), and with the linear option invoked, you can't get children without parents.

+This plugin offers you a way to get categories on your terms, with your markup, in a way that suites you best.

 ## Single Tag